Instrumental Ensemble Auditions

 Audition Dates: January 12 and 13

 If you wish to audition for bands/orchestra, please download the excerpts and submit your contact information so we can let you know when the auditions will be scheduled.

-Please contact Dr. Jesse Leyva, Director of Bands, if you have any questions or need any assistance with scheduling your audition at email@example.com.
+Please contact Dr. Jesse Leyva, Director of Bands, if you have any questions or need any assistance with the audition sign-up form at firstname.lastname@example.org.

 If you wish to audition, please download the string excerpts to prepare for your instrument and submit your contact information so we let you know when the audition sign-ups open.